Beating the Geordies

 Mixed fortunes against the Villains

 1906 - Robert Robinson struck a brace with Arthur Goddard, Alex Raisbeck, from the spot, and Sam Raybould also on the scoresheet as we beat Aston Villa 5-2 at Anfield, with Tom Chorlton having a penalty saved.
 Joe Walters netted the first of his five goals against the reds, with Albert Hall also scoring.
+Our third goal of the game was the club’s thousandth in all competitions.

 1923 - Villa left L4 with a 1-0 win in another top-flight fixture, with Len Capewell bagging the first of his six strikes against the reds.